 Real Time Strategy

-Some individual songs can even be this if your group isn't prepared.
-Never say "I'll go after the next song" when someone has just picked, say, "Camera Eye" by Rush.
+- Some individual songs can even be this if your group isn't prepared.
+Never say "I'll go after the next song" when someone has just picked, say, "Camera Eye" or "2112"note by Rush.

 Role Playing Game

-A thankfully minor example is the Dream World introduced in Pokémon Black and White .
-It's a web game that only allows you to play for an hour each day. note In practice you can actually play for more than an hour, but if you go past that hour the game starts constantly interrupting you with the quit dialog box.
-Presumably this was intended to keep kids from playing too much, but the problem comes from the fact that the one hour isn't one hour of actually playing; exactly one hour after you first start the Dream World, you're locked out until the next day, even if you quit to go do something else intending to come back later.
+- A thankfully minor example is the Dream World introduced in Pokémon Black and White .
+It's a web game that only allows you to play for an hour each day. note Presumably this was intended to keep kids from playing too much, but the problem comes from the fact that the one hour isn't one hour of actually playing; exactly one hour after you first start the Dream World, you're locked out until the next day, even if you quit to go do something else intending to come back later.
 So you have to actually be playing for the whole hour in a row, or else you miss out on some of the advancement you might have had.

 Shoot Em Up

-As does Super Smash Brothers (starting with Melee) to prevent anyone from abusing the pause button to break their opponents' concentration and screw up their timing during a multiplayer match.
+- As does Super Smash Bros. (starting with Melee) to prevent anyone from abusing the pause button to break their opponents' concentration and screw up their timing during a multiplayer match.

-ATC, a text-based air traffic control game available on many open-source operating systemsnote Usually part of the "bsdgames" package, runs in real time, and with no pause.
-The main page says something to the effect of: "Deal with it, Real Life air traffic controllers can't pause the airplanes either".note To which the average gamer replied, "Yes, but Real Life air traffic controllers also have someone else in the tower to hand things over to if they need the bathroom!"
+- ATC, a text-based air traffic control game available on many open-source operating systemsnote , runs in real time, and with no pause.
+The main page says something to the effect of: "Deal with it, Real Life air traffic controllers can't pause the airplanes either".note

 Stealth Based Game

-The top ranking for 4 can only be earned by completing the game within a certain time limit.
+- The top ranking for Guns of the Patriots can only be earned by completing the game within a certain time limit.
 Unfortunately the time limit is fairly tight and any time spent in the pause screen is included.
 You can still save and quit the game, but habitually leaving it running while using the bathroom or answering the phone will result in rage once you are denied the ranking at the end.
 Of course the game never gives you any hints that pause time counts towards your total...